alesbrelih/docker-networking/README.md

 We see that there is only traffic between `pod_one_container` and `pod_two_container`.

+### Inspect traffic between containers inside pod

-3. To inspect traffic between containers in pod we need to enter the same namespace of pod.
+To inspect traffic between containers in pod we need to enter the same namespace of pod.
 To do this you need to be root.

-- Find PID of one of the containers inside first pod.
+1. Find PID of one of the containers inside first pod.

 ```bash
 ┌──(root㉿kali)-[/home/ales/personal/docker-networking]